यस्याङ्के च विभाति भूधरसुता देवापगा मस्तके

 cool as the moon, protect me, banish every fear.

-On whose lap sits the Mountain's Daughter, Parvati, on whose head flows the celestial Ganga, on whose brow shines the crescent moon, in whose throat rests the poison, on whose chest coils the serpent-king—
+On whose lap the Mountain's Daughter, Parvati, shines in radiance, on whose head the celestial Ganga flows, on whose brow the crescent moon gleams, in whose throat the poison rests, and on whose chest the serpent-king coils.

-May that Shankara protect me always!
-He who is adorned with sacred ash, chief among the gods, Lord of all, present everywhere, the auspicious one, cool as the moon— Shiva, the source of all blessing.
+May that Shankara protect me always: He who is adorned with sacred ash, chief among the gods, Lord of all, present everywhere, the auspicious one, cool as the moon.
+May Shri Shankara protect me.
+(1)

 Commentary & Notes ↓Hide ↑